jsebas635/Coursera_Capstone/README.md

 to this a large number of hotels and commerce.
 If somebody is interested in invest in this place, it would be a very good idea if we can advice which would be the better way to put his money: A restaurant, a car parking or a bar and so on.
 The code would advice also which adress would be better taking into account commerce density.

+# Data

+An open-source known as API, which is publicly available in GitHub, is used to retrieve longitude and latitude coordinates of the center of boroughs.
+The API includes coordinates of all places and boroughs in Bogotá.
+The information of Corferias is parsed through URL query.

+To solve this problem I will use information given by Foursquare relating with restaurants, car parking and bars.
+In each case I want to use K-means to deal with density problems and to provide stakeholder the best region he can invest his money.
+For example If you run an initial code of restaurants near to Corferias, you will see that most of this type of commerce is located at western of the event center, so that I forecast that it would be better to setup a restaurant in other location.
+I will do that with three distinct types of commerce and will compare between these.